angrysky56/esaf-framework/FIX_GUIDE.md

    - ✅ Dark/Light theme toggle
    - ✅ Settings panel with LLM configuration

-## 📋 Features That Are Already Implemented- actually not true yet lol sorry, AI.
+## 📋 Features That Are Already Implemented- a bit wrong still, scroll all the way up in chat to reveal download and history buttons- AI being absurd.
-You can find pre-built packages here though, they may work even.
+You can find pre-built packages here, they may work even.

 esaf-framework/src-tauri/target/release/bundle/deb/ESAF Framework_0.1.0_amd64.deb